Local Counter-Magic Delivery, via Quad

 And anyway, somehow, I didn’t think calling the fire department would accomplish anything.
 I pictured my Dwarf standing on top of a pile of firemen in yellow and black jackets, snorting a deep laugh from his chest and throat, their fire hose chopped into two-foot sections.

+I made sure that the Dwarf saw my goodbye wave.
+“Ga!” he yelled to me.
 I walked a few steps, then ran a few more, to the house.
 I tripped on something bulging from the grass that was not a root and was not there yesterday, a funny thing, but I don’t want to talk about that yet.
 Then, once re-balanced, I made it to my back door.

 He did not move.